 Here are some ways to keep your timelines accurate:

-• Build in extra buffer time around busy holiday periods like Christmas and New Year
+- Build in extra buffer time around busy holiday periods like Christmas and New Year, or plan ahead using an event planner.

 When you're transparent about how holidays affect timing, you reduce the chance of complaints or confusion.